 After a work injury or occupational disease, people with an L&I claim or workers’ compensation claim might have medical conditions that impact their ability to return to work.
 We refer to workers incapable of working during their recovery as temporarily and totally disabled.
 These workers receive time-loss compensation benefits, which is a type of wage replacement.
 When the Department of Labor Industries (L&I) pays time-loss compensation benefits, it negatively impacts L&I insurance rate for the employer.
 Consequently, L&I created alternative programs and incentives to help employers improve their rate.
+In this article, we cover the topic of light duty work.
+It’s one such incentive program for employers.

-Light duty job offers
+Light duty work and job offers

 For one, L&I offers cost reimbursement to employers.
 Here, employers are eligible to recoup costs when they accommodate employees after a work injury and offer them a light duty job.
 L&I refers to this program as Stay at Work (WA-SAW).
 Explicitly, if a work injury claimant has limitations because of claim-related conditions, the employer can offer a job that fits within those limitations.
 Interestingly, L&I considers a light duty job as valid if it meets the following criteria: